-- Inform the Principal (or the Trust DSLs or HR Director in the case of the Principal) where their relationships and associations, both within and outside of the workplace (including online), may have implications for the safeguarding of children in the school - Inform the academy immediately if their circumstances change in relation to the above - Report concerns/allegations against teachers and other staff to the Principal who must immediately report these to the Trust DSLs or the HR Director • Report concerns/allegations against the Principal directly to Caroline Oliver (DSL) or Travis Latham (Deputy DSL) at the Trust or HR Director and the Designated Officer for the local authority - Refer to the Trust Whistleblowing Policy for further guidance when raising concerns confidentially - Read all relevant national guidance available through this policy and externally and ensure roles and responsibilities with regards to safeguarding are understood and adhered to - Read and follow the individual academy's referral procedures and any associated documentation which must be made available for staff reference -Appendix A - Complete refresher safeguarding training annually and full safeguarding training at least every two years utilising DSL/s and Trust Flick Learning online tool Appendix C - Attend a safeguarding child case conference for which they should provide a report if requested.
-Staff involved will be helped by the DSL to prepare this.
-Raise concerns directly with Children's Social Care Services or the Designated Officer for the local authority if they are unable to contact the DSL or if they are not satisfied with the action the DSL has taken and have professionally challenged this in the first instance
+- Report concerns/allegations against the Principal directly to Caroline Oliver (DSL) or Travis Latham (Deputy DSL) at the Trust or HR Director and the Designated Officer for the local authority - Refer to the Trust Whistleblowing Policy for further guidance when raising concerns confidentially - Read all relevant national guidance available through this policy and externally and ensure roles and responsibilities with regards to safeguarding are understood and adhered to - Read and follow the individual academy's referral procedures and any associated documentation which must be made available for staff reference Appendix A - Complete refresher safeguarding training annually and full safeguarding training at least every two years utilising DSL/s and Trust Flick Learning online tool Appendix C - Attend a safeguarding child case conference for which they should provide a report if requested.
+Staff involved will be helped by the DSL to prepare this. - Raise concerns directly with Children's Social Care Services or the Designated Officer for the local authority if they are unable to contact the DSL or if they are not satisfied with the action the DSL has taken and have professionally challenged this in the first instance